Mayaguez incident: Khmer Rouge seize the Mayaguez

 The crisis began on the afternoon of 12 May 1975, as the U.S. container ship SS Mayaguez, owned by Sea-Land Service Inc., passed nearby Poulo Wai en route from Hong Kong to Sattahip, Thailand.
 U.S. military reports state that the seizure took place 6 nmi off the island, but crew members brought evidence in a later legal action that Mayaguez had sailed about 2 nmi off Poulo Wai and was not flying a flag.

 At 14:18, a Khmer Navy Swift Boat was sighted approaching the Mayaguez.
 The Khmer Rouge fired across the bow of Mayaguez and when Captain Charles T. Miller ordered the engine room to slow down to manoeuvring speed to avoid the machine-gun fire, the Khmer Rouge then fired a rocket-propelled grenade (RPG) across the bow of the ship.
 Miller ordered the transmission of an SOS and then stopped the ship.
 Seven Khmer Rouge soldiers boarded Mayaguez and their leader, Battalion Commander Sa Mean, pointed at a map indicating that the ship should proceed to the east of Poulo Wai.

 One of the crew members broadcast a Mayday which was picked up by an Australian vessel.
-Mayaguez arrived off Poulo Wai at approximately 16:00 and a further 20 Khmer Rouge boarded the vessel.
+Mayaguez arrived off Poulo Wai at approximately 16:00 and another 20 Khmer Rouge boarded the vessel.
 Sa Mean indicated that Mayaguez should proceed to Ream on the Cambodian mainland, but Captain Miller showed that the ship's radar was not working and mimed the ship hitting rocks and sinking.
 Sa Mean radioed his superiors and was apparently instructed to stay at Poulo Wai, dropping anchor at 16:55.